 Pre-req: ACCT.2020 Acct/Managerial.

 Arrangements must be made with department internship coordinator.
+"Variable credit course, student chooses appropriate amount of credits when registering."

 Special Topics in Accounting introduces students to the activities of an internal auditor and the role of internal auditing in organizations.
 It explains why internal auditors have such a great understanding of all aspects of the organization for which they work, such as: governance, sales & marketing, management oversight, human resources, supply chain, accounting, finance, compliance, information technology and general operations.
 Students will learn the basics of business processes; understanding business objectives, risk and controls as well as the steps required to plan, conduct, and report internal audit activities.
 The course will include a hands-on case study of performing an internal audit and/or consulting project.